GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

 ## Upgrade from 3.0.x to 3.1.1

 !!!
-Note
-    This guide assumes that you are upgrading from version 3.0.x to 3.1.1 and are **OK with changing persistence from OpenDJ to OpenLDAP**.
-If you prefer to keep OpenDJ in Gluu Server 3.x, follow the separate documentation for [upgrading with OpenDJ](../upgrade/manual-update.md/).

-!!!
 Warning
     Before proceeding with an upgrade, make sure to [backup](../operation/backup.md) the Gluu container or LDAP Ldif before proceeding with the upgrade.